Jakeoil/math/README.md

 The center of this site is the blog.
 It contains a few javascript items: numbers, circles and a Coylean map example.
 From here, you can navigate to Penrose and Coylean.

 ## Penrose Mosaic
-The thing that makes the mozaic so fantastic is the fact that you can approximate a regular pentagon rather closely within a 6x6 square.
-By treating these as tiles you can see that the gaps between the corners is another shorter distance.
-The sum of the side and this gap can added together to make a larger pentagon.
+The thing that makes the mosaic so fantastic is that a very close approximation of a regular pentagon fits in the space of a 6 by 6 lattice.
+This allows you to tile the bathroom with a convincing Penrose Type1 pattern.
+It is possible to derive larger versions from this smallest version.

 The penrose tiles have the fibinacci series and the golden ratio written all over it.

 ## History
 This site originally consisted of a large page with programmatic canvases of rendering the Six tiles.
 The first canvas, now called inflation 1 work area, renders compond versions of the six tile with rotations for the four tiles that don't have 5 fold symmetry.

-An instance called penrose exposes a table of the six figures with each of the 10 rotations.
+An instance called penrose defines tables of coordinates of tile locations (shape).
+In Type1 there are six figures.
+Each contains a version of itself in 10 rotations (shapes).
 A primitive function called figure() draws the specified tile in the specified place with the specified orientation.
 The original names of these figures were P0, P2, P4, star, boat and diamond.
 The current naming reflexts their symmetry better:
 - Pe5: Blue or Five white tiles around a center tile
 - Pe3:  White or Three White tiles on top and two orange tiles on the bottom
 - Pe1: Orange or One White tile on top with four orange tiles on the bottom.